WESL Logo

 #Importing and lib.wesl

-npm users can then easily use the shader package.
+npm package users can easily use the shader package in their own shaders.
 For a new package called foo_wgsl:

 1. npm add foo_wgsl

-3. import from the package in WESL, using the module paths in place of the relative file paths:
+2. import from the package in WESL, using module paths with :: separators:

 import foo_wgsl::util::foo;